 So, if you are not over your ex fully, you might want to take a break and figure things out before putting yourself out there again.

 Why exactly are you signed up and active online?

 Is it to get your friends who keep hooking you up off your back?

 Is it because you started a correspondence with someone online, and you feel you owe it to them to keep talking?

 If the answer is anything other than “for me,” then you have no business being online.

 Overwhelmed by options

-Being overwhelmed in online dating usually means that you haven’t taken the time to figure out exactly what it is that you are looking for.
-With so many options online you will have a tough time settling.
+Being overwhelmed in online dating usually means that you haven’t taken the time to figure out what it is that you are looking for.
+With so many options online, you will have a tough time settling.